beiweitemderbeste/fullstackopen_translation_de/part_1/part_1a.md

 > It is also possible to render dynamic content inside of a component.

-Es ist auch möglich dynamischen Inhalt innerhalb eines Komponenten darzustellen.
+Es ist auch möglich dynamischen Inhalt in einem Komponenten anzuzeigen.

 > Modify the component as follows: